skpenw/skpenw/README.md

 # About me:
 ☕ Hello!
-My name is Isabella, and I have a degree in Systems Analysis and Development.
+My name is Isabella.
+I have a degree in Systems Analysis and Development.
 I am interested in Cybersecurity, Digital Forensics, and Web Development.

 🔍 Current Learning [Basic] - Cybersecurity & Digital Forensics